 Executive Director Salise Shuttlesworth founded Friends For Life in 2002 to offer a No-Kill alternative to traditionally run shelters in the Houston area.
 Friends For Life’s ongoing efforts provide adoption services, rescue and rehabilitation, and support for frustrated pet owners struggling with behavioral and other concerns.

-(This press release may be reprinted in part or its entirety)
+(This press release may be reprinted in part or its entirety) FOR IMMEDIATE RELEASE

 Women Who Still Love Cats Too Much: Hiss-terical Look at Feline’s Biggest Fans